Post-Capitalist Utopia/Dystopia Project

 In a series of posts on this blog, I’ve been begun by charting the dystopian present.
 But I’m imagining a short book project (hopefully originating in this series of blog posts) which then goes on to look at the various post-capitalist utopias on offer focusing on both science fiction novels as well as post-capitalist economic/political theory (e.g. everything from Banks’ Culture novels to accelerationism to David Schweickart’s “After Capitalism”), and evaluates the kind of futures they construct.

-This idea is still in its early stages (and if you are interested editor let me know).
+This idea is still in its early stages (and if you are an interested editor let me know).
 But for the previous posts read the following:

 - The Stubborn Persistence of Post-Capitalist Utopia–Introduction: Post-Apocalyptic Capitalism